MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/supervise-chats-edu.md

 - Allow non-teaching staff to chat with student in a supervised environment

-## Enable Supervised chat
+## Enable supervised chat

 Ensure that you set up chat permission roles and the role-based chat permission policies before enabling chat for your institution to avoid unwanted student access to unsupervised chats.

 ### Define chat permission roles for each user in your environment

-For Supervised Chat to work as expected each user within your environment needs to be assigned the correct chat permission role.
+For supervised chat to work as expected each user within your environment needs to be assigned the correct chat permission role.
 There are three roles that a user can have assigned:

 - *Full permissions* – This role is ideal for educators who should have full access to students and other staff members.
 They can start chats with any user within your environment.
 Users with full permissions are expected to supervise the chats they participate in.
 They can't leave or be removed from chats that they start or chats that they're supervising in federated tenants.